 Price Competitive.
-As an emission reduction strategy, the capture and beneficial reuse of biomethane are among the most cost effective strategies to protect the climate.
+The capture and beneficial reuse of biomethane is among the most cost-effective strategies to protect the climate.
 As the market matures, production volumes increase, and long-term contracts develop, the opportunities for further cost reduction for RNG are even more significant.

 Scaling and Incentivizing Renewable Energy.
 At the state level, California has developed its own market-based system to financially incentivize, and ultimately scale, the production and use of low carbon and renewable fuels.
 Through California's LCFS, producers and users of renewable fuel, including RNG, can cover the cost of their fuel and even generate additional revenue.
+The most recent California Climate Investment report on the expenditure of cap-and-trade revenue lists dairy digesters as the MOST cost effective way to reduce GHG emissions.